 If you wish to guarantee that at least some part of your home value is left to children or beneficiaries then some schemes allow you to protect a given proportion of the initial value.
 For example, if you protected 10% of the value of your home, then the total debt would never exceed 90% of the value at any time in the future.
 When you leave the property and it is sold, you or your estate will get at least 10% of the net sale proceeds.

-The choice of scheme needs to be tailored to your needs, and research can be complex.
+The choice of scheme needs to be tailored to your needs, and choice of features and research can be complex.
 Please contact Andy Wilson to discuss your particular requirements, who can then arrange to meet you for a no-obligation chat at Andy’s expense.